-- 1. Erosion control is addressed at the time of completion of the development and prior to release for building permits. - 2.
-Specific actions on the part of the individual home builder or building contractor shall be taken as needed to prevent damage to the swale system as well as the enclosed systems resulting from erosion and sediment build up. - 3.
-Refer to Section 3 Stormwater Discharge Permit for more information.
+- 1. Erosion control is addressed at the time of completion of the development and prior to release for building permits. - Specific actions on the part of the individual home builder or building contractor shall be taken as needed to prevent damage to the swale system as well as the enclosed systems resulting from erosion and sediment build up. - 3.
+Refer to Section 3 Stormwater Discharge PermitOrdinance 10-08-05-24 for erosion control and illicit discharge regulationmore information.